ChrisD-Fowler/TextAnalysis/README.md

 - Code modularity and error handling is currently undergoing review and improvement.
 Some functions may act unpredictably if users provide very unexpected input.
 - UI is designed to enhance the user experience through consistency and color-coding.
 However, it is not in a final state and there may be areas in which formatting appears inconsistent.

-### Usage
-To install "requests", run the following command:
-- "pip install requests"
-To utilize the script, run the following command:
-- "python main.py"

 ## Acknowledgements
 Special thanks to Professor Charles Severance for his excellent "Python for Everybody" book and series on Coursera!